LauraKirby/aspera-ibm-analytics-api/setup.md

-# System and Application Setup
+# Configuring Local System and Aspera on Cloud

-In this part, we will walk through the necessary setup to prepare your local system and AoC so that you can make API calls to the Activity application.
+In this part, we will walk through the necessary setup to configure your local system and the Aspera on Cloud Platform (AoC) so that you can make API calls to the Activity application.

 There are two main procedures: